Admission, Costs, and Financial Aid

 Students failing to complete all registration matters by the final deadline of the tenth class date of the term and/or failing to respond properly to university officials' notices regarding the problem shall be withdrawn from all pre-registered courses.
 Such withdrawal shall carry with it financial forfeitures in accordance with the refund schedules outlined below.
 Appeal of this action shall be to the academic standing board and, if upheld, will normally carry a minimum penalty of $50 and other disciplinary sanctions as deemed appropriate.

-Refund or Forfeiture of Tuition, Housing, and Meals
+Refund or Forfeiture of Tuition, Housing and Food

 Withdrawal from the university at any time is official only upon written notice to the dean of students or their designee.
-A request to the registrar for a transcript of credits shall neither be considered a notice of withdrawal from the university nor a cancellation of a housing and/or meals reservation.
-For further information, please consult Withdrawal from the College.
+A request to the Registrar for a transcript of credits shall neither be considered a notice of withdrawal from the university nor a cancellation of a housing and/or food reservation.
+For further information, please consult Leaves and Returns.

 The enrollment deposit is nonrefundable.